piyushmali/Joint-Bank-Account/README.md

 # Bank Account With Multiple Approvals

 This project provides a smart contract that allows for creating joint bank accounts.
 Each bank account can have up to 4 owners, each of which must approve any withdrawl of funds.
 As well as completed contract there is are automated test cases and a slim front-end applications that allows you to interact with some functionality of the contract.
-Please free to extend this project and add your own features and functionality.

 ## Getting Started